HumanCellAtlas/metadata-schema/docs/jsonBrowser/core.md

 schema_version | The version number of the schema in major.minor.patch format. | string | no | 4.6.1

 ## Biomaterial core<a name='Biomaterial core'></a>
-_A biomaterial entity contains information about biological material that was generated/used in the project and includes everything from a whole organism down to subcellular components._
+_Information about any biological material that was generated/used in the project including everything from a whole organism to subcellular components._

 Location: core/biomaterial/biomaterial_core.json